-Loaner Devices - Temporary replacement devices, known as "loaners," are available, so learning is not disrupted by the repair process.
-Students are responsible for the care of the loaner while it is issued to them.
+Loaner Devices - Temporary replacement devices, known as "loaners," may be available, so learning is not disrupted by the repair process.
+Students are responsible for the care of the loaner if it is issued to them.
 The same rules and guidelines apply to loaner devices.